-Simply put: The Texas Comptroller believes that both online and outof-state sellers have an obligation to collect and remit Texas sales tax under the current statutory framework.
+Put simply: the Texas Comptroller believes that both online and out-of-state sellers have an obligation to collect and remit Texas sales tax under the current statutory framework.
 The lack of a gross sales or transaction threshold might expose the current framework to legal challenges such as the one South Dakota faced in the Wayfair case.
-The Comptroller anticipates this, as his memo also indicates, "we are reviewing agency rules that need amending to ... explain the amount of economic nexus in sales and/ or transactions required to create a safe harbor for small sellers."
+The Comptroller anticipates this, as his memo also indicates "we are reviewing agency rules that need amending to ... explain the amount of economic nexus in sales and/or transactions required to create a safe harbor for small sellers".

-It probably does not bode well for online and out-ofstate sellers because, like

-South Dakota, Texas does not impose a state income tax and relies heavily on sales and use tax revenue to fund essential services.
-According to an article published on July 9, 2018, in the online version of The Dallas Morning News, in 2014, the former Comptroller estimated that Texas could gain more than \$1 billion in combined state and local taxes if internet sales were taxed.
-While this number might have gone down given that large online sellers like Amazon are currently collecting and remitting Texas sales tax, we believe that we will see increased efforts to enforce existing rules and guidelines that apply to online and out-of-state sellers as Texas tries to increase sales and use tax collections.
+It probably does not bode well for online and out-of-state sellers because, like South Dakota, Texas does not impose a state income tax and relies heavily on sales and use tax revenue to fund essential services.
+According to a recent article published in the online version of The Dallas Morning News, in 2014, the former Comptroller estimated that Texas could gain more than \$1 billion in combined state and local taxes if internet sales were taxed.
+While this number might have gone down given that large online sellers like Amazon are currently collecting and remitting Texas sales tax, I believe we will see increased efforts to enforce existing rules and guidelines that apply to online and out-of-state sellers as Texas tries to increase sales and use tax collections.